 Room Proportions for an Open Plan Family Room

 The last piece of the open plan family room puzzle would be a set of glass doors that open out onto a modest garden.
 A garden is something that we’ve sadly lacked in our mid-terraced home.
 A sans-garden house was a conscious choice made whilst child-free, with a social life and no time or inclination to mow a lawn.
-Boy do I regret that choice now.
+Boy, do I regret that choice now.
 To see my children run wild around their grandparents garden, then return to nothing more than a narrow grey slab of concrete is crushing.

-However, I also know that life will be enriched by the home I see for us in my daydreams.
+Yet, I also know that life will be enriched by the home I see for us in my daydreams.